melanotan ii mastery course

 this is not a tanning guide

-Melanotan II is an unapproved, non-selective melanocortin agonist developed at the University of Arizona in the early 1990s. it has never been approved by the FDA, EMA, TGA, or any other regulatory body for human use. despite widespread gray-market availability, no controlled clinical program has ever led to marketing authorization.
+Melanotan II is an unapproved, non-selective melanocortin agonist developed at the University of Arizona in the early 1990s.
+It has never been approved by the FDA, EMA, TGA, or any other regulatory body for human use.
+Despite widespread gray-market availability, no controlled clinical program has ever led to marketing authorization.

-this course does not teach you how to use MT-II. it teaches you the receptor pharmacology, melanogenesis biology, chemistry, reported effects, safety signals, clinical evidence gaps, and legal reality so you can evaluate the science for yourself.
+This course does not teach you how to use MT-II.
+It teaches you the receptor pharmacology, melanogenesis biology, chemistry, reported effects, safety signals, clinical evidence gaps, and legal reality so you can evaluate the science for yourself.

 university of arizona origins